Santiago-Minoliti/lisp-interpreter/README.txt

 This lisp interpreter then stops deleting all nodes.

-If something goes wrong during parsing the parser throws an exception and the main catch it making the program stop after printing an error message.
+If something goes wrong during parsing the parser throws an exception and the main catches it making the program stop after printing an error message.